MSAZ89/pokedex-infinite-scroll/readme.md

 # About

 A pokedex with an infinite scroll and a search bar.
-Consumes the [PokeAPI](https://pokeapi.co/) to get the data and https://unpkg.com/pokeapi-sprites@2.0.2 for images
+Consumes the [PokeAPI](https://pokeapi.co/) to get the data and https://unpkg.com/pokeapi-sprites@2.0.2 for images.

+The images are in svg format so unless you've loaded them previously, there's a delay when you first load a pokemon image.

 # Demo